ruslanaprus/goit-academy-dev-hw18/README.md

-# Note Manager
+# Note Manager with REST API

-A Java Spring application enhanced with a RESTful API and designed to help with **notes management**.
-This project provides a secure and user-friendly functionalities for creating, reading, updating, and deleting notes.
+A Java Spring application that provides a REST API and website for **notes management**.
+This project provides a secure and user-friendly application for creating, reading, updating, and deleting notes.
-The purpose of this application is to provide a backend service for managing notes, which handles user authentication, session management, account lockout mechanisms, and input validation.
+The purpose of this application is to provide an interface for managing notes, which handles user authentication, session management, account lockout mechanisms, and input validation.
 The application has two independent parts:
  - **MVC Module**: Handles traditional web-based interactions.
  - **REST API Module**: Offers standardised endpoints for integration with external systems.